imeyefly/Rando-Prompto/README.md

 # Why is this useful?

-* This app can quickly generate a random prompt containing the elements you want when you don't feel like writing a prompt yurself.
+* This app can quickly generate a random prompt containing the elements you want when you don't feel like writing a prompt yourself.

 * With it's pre-installed 10,001 phrases, it will always give you something new, and keep things fresh.